dangrasso/oda-crawler/README.md

 I focused on the crawling part, prioritizing Reusability/Maintainability and then Efficiency.

 - I started by implementing a simple casual crawler to figure out the main concepts, like the frontier, the list of visited nodes and the main loop.
-- I then looked at oda.com to make the crawling a bit smarter.
-I found:
+- I then looked at oda.com to make the crawling a bit smarter, limiting the search space to:
    1. Product pages, the main target
    2. Category pages, useful to discover all products
-- While adding logic to limit the search scope to these pages, I tried to isolate all the Oda-specific logic into functions (e.g. should_visit, should_collect, collect), defining the Crawler's natural extension points.
+- I tried to isolate all the Oda-specific logic into functions (e.g. should_visit, should_collect, collect), defining the Crawler's natural extension points.
 - I added the Product scraping part, using local copies of product pages to speed up the process.
 - After it was working, I focused on improving Reusability, by extracting the Crawler abstract class and chopping down functions into smaller cohesive ones.
 - I let the crawler run for a while longer, seeing the frontier growing exponentially and many visits being spent on non-product pages.
 I focused on improving efficiency by prioritizing product pages over category pages.